 Instruction in the business program is designed to assist those people who are employed to develop office skills which will enable them to advance on the job.
-The applicant may select one or more of the four classes conducted in this program - Typewriting; Refresher shorthand; Office machines; Office practice and bookkeeping.
+The applicant may select any of the four classes conducted in this program - Typewriting; Refresher shorthand; Office machines; Office practice and bookkeeping.